There have been a series of questions on the below topics

 deny from all <Files ~ “^\w+\.(gif|jpe?g|png)$”> order deny,allow allow from all </Files>

-Ultimately, the recommended solution is to prevent direct access to uploaded files altogether.
+Ultimately, the recommended solution is to prevent direct access to uploaded files all together.
 This way, any files uploaded to your website are stored in a folder outside of the webroot or in the database as a blob.

 If your files are not directly accessible you will need to create a script to fetch the files from the private folder (or an HTTP handler in .NET) and deliver them to the browser.